kkhus5/RISC-V-Processor/README.txt

 open build/par-rundir/innovus.log, search for "opt_design Final SI Timing Summary", if the summary table indicates no setup/hold time violation and no DRV, your design is good to go!

+- Also search for the last "DRC violations" in the log file.
+Make sure you have no DRC violation.

 - If you want to see the floorplan of your chip, do cd build/par-rundir/generated_scripts ./generated_scripts/open_chip